pyapp-kit/psygnal/README.md

 # Hi 'friend', from another thread
 ```

-**Note:** The user is responsible for `joining` and managing the `threading.Thread` instance returned when calling `.emit(..., asynchronous=True)`.
+**Note:** The user is responsible for `joining` and managing the
+`threading.Thread` instance returned when calling `.emit(...,
+asynchronous=True)`.

-**Experimental:**  While thread-safety is the goal, (`RLocks` are used during important state mutations) it is not guaranteed.
+**Experimental!**  While thread-safety is the goal, ([`RLocks`](https://docs.python.org/3/library/threading.html#rlock-objects) are used during
+important state mutations) it is not guaranteed.
 Please use at your own risk.
 Issues/PRs welcome.

 ## Other similar libraries

-There are other libraries that implement similar event-based signals, they may server your purposes better depending on what you are doing.
+There are other libraries that implement similar event-based signals, they may
+server your purposes better depending on what you are doing.

 ### [PySignal](https://github.com/dgovil/PySignal) (deprecated)

-This package borrows inspiration from – and is most similar to – the now deprecated [PySignal](https://github.com/dgovil/PySignal) project, with a few notable new features in `psygnal` regarding signature and type checking, sender querying, and threading.
+This package borrows inspiration from – and is most similar to – the now
+deprecated [PySignal](https://github.com/dgovil/PySignal) project, with a few
+notable new features in `psygnal` regarding signature and type checking, sender
+querying, and threading.

 #### similarities with `PySignal`